-(https://digimapforschools.edina.ac.uk/help/add-text/).
+(help/add-text/).
 Children should add their findings to the Digimap creating text boxes to summarise data for each location e.g. Abbey Street - 5 cars, 6 pedestrians, 2 buses, 4 cyclists.
+They should also consider how to show which locations are; busy, average or quiet.

-A further challenge for more able pupils is to add the digital images of the safe/unsafe crossing places identified on the fieldtrip to the Digimap. https://digimap.edina.ac.uk/help/roam/add_images/ (teachers will need to upload photographs taken to a class file prior to the lesson).
+A further challenge for more able pupils is to add the digital images of the safe/unsafe crossing places identified on the fieldtrip to the Digimap.

+https://digimap.edina.ac.uk/help/roam/add images/ (teachers will need to upload photographs taken to a class file prior to the lesson).